Nenonymo/MoneyBot/README.md

 # MoneyBot
-Discord bot creating economy on the server
+Discord bot creating economy on the server with sql database management

 invite him with :